 Anerley Town Hall was a hub of entertainment from late Victorian times to the nineteen sixties.
 Plays, pantomimes, concerts, banquets, dances, all took place there.
 Legend has it that the youthful Petula Clark and Julie Andrews sang there.

-A pavement plaque is planned to commemorate the Penge Empire in Empire Square.
+A pavement plaque has been installed in Empire Square to commemorate the Penge Empire Theatre.